|

 The eBook of Notes from Oblivion is instantly available at Apple Books, Barnes and Noble (Nook Store), and others.
 The best PREVIEW is available at Google Play, where you can read the first four poems.
 Click on the image of the book cover, and then on "free sample" on the page that opens.

-About the Author I am a retired chef living in Courtenay, BC and Notes from Oblivion is my first published work.
-Toronto is my hometown, where I lived from 1956-1990.
-I attended the University of Toronto in the program Russian and Eastern European studies, and obtained a minor degree in Russian Language.
+About the Author I am a retired chef living on Vancouver Island and Notes from Oblivion is my first published work.
+Toronto is my hometown, where I lived until 1990.
+I attended the University of Toronto for three years in the program Russian and Eastern European Studies, and obtained a minor degree in Russian Language.
 I then set out on a 23-year adventure working as a chef in Russia and Ukraine.
-I play guitar and am a singer-songwriter.
-I am currently working on some "culinary poems", the subject being canapes, and have posted one on my blog (November 6th).

 |